 When I first entered college, one of my closest friends jokingly remarked that I have such a voluptuous body but I never show it off.

-My blouses barely showed my sternum and most of the times I wore tight stockings underneath my skirts to downplay my thick thighs.
-Although I didn’t think much of my stylistic choices, now, I’m beginning to wonder if subconsciously I was afraid of being called a ho as I did when I was a little girl.
+My blouses barely showed my sternum, and most of the time I wore tight stockings underneath my skirts to downplay my thick thighs.
+Although I didn’t think much of my stylistic choices, now I’m beginning to wonder if — subconsciously — I was afraid of being called a ho as I was when I was a little girl.

-Black girls don’t make the decision to be examined under sexual objectivity and desire, rather they are shoved in this hotbed of a spectacle.
-While women, in general, are subjected to cruelty and pejorative terms whether or not they were modest or provocative clothes, the scales are tipped even less favorably for black women.
-Historically, white women were considered to be the pillar of innocence and modesty, so much in fact that black men were lynched for having sexual relations with them, or something as small as making eye contact.
-For black women, they were always seen as fair game for degradation and violation.
+Black girls don’t make the decision to be examined under sexual objectivity and desire — rather, they are shoved in this hotbed of a spectacle.
+While women, in general, are subjected to cruelty and pejorative terms whether or not they are modest or wear provocative clothes, the scales are tipped even less favorably for black women.
+Historically, white women were considered to be the pillar of innocence and modesty — so much, in fact, that black men were lynched for having sexual relations with them, or for something as small as making eye contact.
+Black women were always seen as fair game for degradation and violation.

 [bctt tweet=”Black girls don’t make the decision to be examined under sexual objectivity.” username=”wearethetempest”]

-When I think about this Saartjie’s story in comparison to Bride’s in God Help The Child, I see two Black girls, one in her early twenty, and the other only six years old, who have felt the weight of sexual cruelty.
-Their bodies were never their own and in an instant, whether for financial gain or hunger for control through language, they were reduced to their sexual organs.
+When I think about Saartjie’s story in comparison to Bride’s in God Help The Child, I see two Black girls — one in her early twenties, and the other only six years old — who have felt the weight of sexual cruelty.
+Their bodies were never their own, and in an instant — whether for financial gain or hunger for control through language — they were reduced to their sexual organs.
 To this day, not much is known about Saartjie.
 We don’t know how she died at 26.
 We don’t know the exact date of her birth.

 Most of all, we have no idea how she felt when she was paraded and exploited in and around Europe.